r-oung/jitsi-headless/README.md

 # Jitsi Headless

-Specifically, running [Jitsi](https://jitsi.org/) on a Raspberry Pi.
+Instructions are for running [Jitsi](https://jitsi.org/) on a Raspberry Pi.
+Tested on a Raspberry Pi 4 with 8GB of RAM.

 ## Instructions